frodrigss/frodrigss/README.md

 ## 🌟 Project Highlights

 ### 🌌 SCAI - Imperial Access Control System
-*A high-performance enterprise REST API designed to manage the logistics and access control of the Galactic Empire.
+A REST API designed to manage the logistics and access control of the Galactic Empire.
 This project demonstrates modern architectural patterns, rigorous security, and Clean Code practices in a scalable environment.

 #### Features:
 - RBAC Security: Robust Role-Based Access Control (Sith, Commander, and Trooper) implemented via JWT.